epam/edp-install/docs/user-guide/autotest.md

   - click the **Proceed** button to apply the changes;
   - navigate to Jenkins and add the _create-jira-issue-metadata_ stage in the Build pipeline.
 Also add the _commit-validate_ stage in the Code-Review pipeline.

+  !!! note
+      Pay attention that the Jira integration feature is not available when using the GitLab CI tool.

+  !!! note
+      To adjust the Jira integration functionality, first apply the necessary changes described on the [Adjust Jira Integration](../operator-guide/jira-integration.md) and [Adjust VCS Integration With Jira](../operator-guide/jira-gerrit-integration.md) pages.

 3. To disable Jira integration, on the **Edit Codebase** page do the following:

   - unmark the **Integrate with Jira server** checkbox;